COVID-19 Update: Leisure Access Program

 - Your household income is included in the amounts* listed below:

-Eligible household is yourself, your partner/spouse and dependent children 17 years of age or younger.
-Income thresholds are subject to change based on Canada Revenue Agency low-income cut off numbers.
+*Income threshold amounts are subject to change based on Canada Revenue Agency low-income cut off numbers.

-Add the total incomes from line 150 of last year’s Income Tax Notice of Assessment (NOA) for the main applicant and their partner/spouse (if applicable).
-You are eligible if your household income is equal to or less than the amount shown above with the number of eligible household numbers.
+To calculate total household income, add the total incomes of you and your partner/spouse’s (if applicable) previous year’s Notice of Assessment (NOA).
+You are eligible if your total household income is equal to or less than the amount shown above with the number of eligible household numbers.

 - Those who have a household income higher than the range shown above for the LAP Monthly Pass

-- Full time students at University of Alberta, NAIT or MacEwan University without children
+- Full-time students at the University of Alberta, NAIT or MacEwan University without children

 How to Apply?